jakhibi/lifebit-test/README.md

 This is a Micro-service based application that will:
 ## Setup an EKS Cluster on AWS
-Build a Node.js Docker Image
+Build a Node.js Docker Image,
 Deploy the image to the EKS Cluster using a yaml declarative scrpits in Helm chart.

 ## Setup an EKS Cluster on AWS